blemasle/mls800/docs/manual.md

 [![MLS800](assets/product-front-2.gif)](assets/large/product-front-2.png)

-The MLS800 is a very easy to use MIDI controlled Loop Switcher with 8 independent audio loops.
+The MLS800 is a very easy to use MIDI controlled Loop Switcher with 8 audio loops.
 It adapts itself to your gear and setup, not the other way around!

 --8<-- "_partials/features.md"